f3liperamos/worstshop/rust/README.md

   let mut mutable_string = String::new(); // mutable values NEED to be properly identified
   mutable_string.push_str("He");
-  mutable_string.push_str("llo")
+  mutable_string.push_str("llo");

   /*
-   * everything that ends with `!` is a macro, there are a few built-ins and you can create your own.
+  * Everything that ends with `!` is a macro, there are a few built-ins and you can create your own.
   * I understand them as much as I understand black magic.
 And I swear I don't understand black magic.
-   * /
+  */
   println!("{}", mutable_string); // -> Hello
   println!("That's how {} interpolation works {}", "string", "mate!") // -> That's how string interpolation works mate!
 }